MiningMath

 The graphs below depict a comparative analysis of the results for the scenarios in the decision tree.

 This analysis shows that the minimum average constraint of CU, production dump and vertical rate of advance are all restricting the base scenario.
-When relaxing these parameters, there is an increase of approximately 5% in the cumulative NPV, while the productions are still kept within their limits.
+When relaxing these parameters, there is an increase of approximately 5% in the cumulative NPV, while the dump productions are kept within their limits and the process productions are closer to the target for some scenarios.

 Share this Doc